Creativity: Make Every Mistake Count

 You can recover and learn from the situation.
 After all, creativity is based upon a whole host of learning events.
 Here are some things that you might try.

 Own up and own the mistake.
 Whatever the reason for things not going according to plan just own up.
 Don’t blame the people who let you down or the unfortunate circumstances that unfolded.
 Hold your hands up, realise what has happened and what can be learned and take action (or plan if appropriate).

 Fix things if you can and tell someone.
 Don’t fix things and keep quiet.
 Mistakes often have potentially serious knock on effects which you may not know about.
 If problems are visible to everyone then more people can be on the look out or be involved in providing solutions.

 Share what you learned.
-Not only will you now have some extra knowledge that will stop you making an idiot of yourself in the future but you will be able to stop others doing the same.
+This will stop you making an idiot of yourself in the future.
+Furthermore, you now have some extra knowledge to stop others doing the same.
 Your negative moments will be turned around and be seen as positive.
-Just trying not to have too many mistakes!!
+Just try not to have too many mistakes!!